 When you’re on the road, your notebook gets used, abused, shaken, and dropped.
 That’s why it’s important to have a good one.
-Today’s average hard drive is made up of many, tiny moving parts and, the fact is, the more use and abuse these moving parts receive, the more likely it is that your hard drive is going to break, fail or CRASH.
+Today’s average hard drive is made up of many, tiny moving parts and, the fact is, the more use and abuse these moving parts receive, the more likely it is that your hard drive is going to break, fail, or CRASH.

-Some people choose to use services like Dropbox or Google Drive to manually backup their files, but this is not the most convenient or efficient way to do it.
+Many people use services like Dropbox or Google Drive to manually backup their files, but this is not the most convenient or efficient way to do it.
 You’re only backing up some important documents, rather than your entire machine, and if you have a lot of photos or movies, you’ll quickly run out of space.

 Easy Data Recovery

-Should something go wrong, and should your computer crash or get stolen, you can download your backed-up data for free.
+Should something go wrong, you can download your backed-up data for free.
 Alternatively, Backblaze will mail you a USB stick or hard drive for a nominal fee.

 And, because Backblaze is always connected, if your computer gets stolen, there is a mapping option so you can hunt your machine down, and find the actual address where your computer is residing!

-At $5 per month, or $50 per year, it’s shockingly cheap.
-This is a very small price to pay for a full-backup, not to mention the security of knowing that my data is safe.
-An external hard drive will cost more, and there’s actually no storage limit, so whether you need to backup 2MB or 2TB, you won’t have to worry about managing your hard drive space.
+At $5 per month, Backblaze is shockingly cheap.
+This is a very small price to pay for a full backup, not to mention the security of knowing that your data is secure.

-Because of Backblaze, I can now travel anywhere in the world knowing that all my movies, music, documents and photos are entirely safe.
+Because of Backblaze, I can now travel anywhere in the world knowing that all my photos, documents, movies, music and more are entirely safe.

 Notes: Backblaze offers a free trial, making it really easy to try before you decide!
 Check it out now, before it’s too late.